Arine¶

 | Documentation | Document360, Confluence, SnagIt, Claude, Gemini |

-| Subject matter/industry | Healthcare, software, UI |
+| Subject matter/industry | SaaS, healthcare, product UI |

-| Points of contact | Knowledge Base team, product managers |
+| Points of contact | Knowledge Base (KB) team, product managers, technical product managers |

 Currently I serve as a solo technical writer at Arine (uh-REEN), a healthcare optimization platform for for pharmacists, clinicians, and other medical professionals.
 Our documentation is considered proprietary and therefore I'm unable to share any direct writing samples.
 However, I can still freely discuss my professional work more broadly.